Search Results :

 {BaseURL}/admin/config/people/user_provisioning/overview

-Steps to configure Wordpress as SCIM Server and Drupal as SCIM Client
+Steps to configure Drupal as SCIM Client:

-1. Configure Wordpress as SCIM Server
+Configure WordPress as SCIM Server:

 • Click on the Save and Test Credentials button.